 Find out more

-If you’d like to find out more about mindfulness, watch clinical mindfulness expert, Jon Kabat-Zinn giving an operational definition of mindfulness.
-You may also be interested in watching Becoming Conscious: The Science of Mindfulness or reading the transcript, which includes Jon Kabat-Zinn’s definition of mindfulness.
+If you’d like to find out more about mindfulness, watch clinical mindfulness expert, Jon Kabat-Zinn giving an operational definition of mindfulness in a short excerpt from a panel discussion featuring Jon Kabat-Zinn, Richard Davidson and Amishi Jha.
+You might also like to watch the full video of this discussion Becoming Conscious: The Science of Mindfulness or reading the transcript.
 Accessing this additional material is entirely optional.